-British PM Johnson still in hospital with persistent coronavirus symptoms
+British PM Johnson in hospital for coronavirus tests but said to be still in charge

 “All Americans are praying for him,” Trump told a news conference.
 “He’s a friend of mine, he’s a great gentleman and a great leader, and as you know he went to the hospital today but I’m hopeful and sure that he’s going to be fine.”

-The pound fell against the dollar on news of Johnson’s admission to hospital but rose when Jenrick said he expected him to be back at Downing Street shortly.
+The pound fell against the dollar on news of Johnson’s admission to hospital, announced just after Queen Elizabeth delivered a rallying call on Sunday night to Britons.
+It rose

+when Jenrick said he expected him to be back at Downing Street shortly.

-Johnson’s office declined to say what tests he was to have in hospital, but experts said a person of his age with COVID-19 symptoms after 10 days was likely to be assessed for their oxygen levels, lung, liver and heart functions, and undergo an electrocardiogram heart check.
+Doctors said a person of Johnson’s age with COVID-19 symptoms after 10 days was likely to be assessed for their oxygen levels, lung, liver and kidney functions, and undergo an electrocardiogram heart check.

 “Clearly the prime minister is finding it difficult to shake this thing off,” said Jonathan Ball, Professor of Molecular Virology at Nottingham University.